James-Ashley/News_Full_Text_Articles/README.md

 This final dataset included 2663 unique articles.
 This JSON file was loaded into a shared MongoDB database which all members of our group have access to.

 ## Challenges
+Some of the newspaper domains are behind paywalls, so we were not able to access all of the domains that we originally collected.
+In addition, the webscraping had to be divided into smaller chunks because scraping the entire dataset was extremely time consuming.

 ## Instructions
+All data used in this project is available in downloadable CSV/JSON files, but the MongoDB database is not publicly available.

 ## Contributors
 James Ashley, Rebekah Callari-Kaczmarczyk, Brandon Martin, Scot Wilson